 The bottom line:

 We like it, if you can afford it then this is the toothbrush to get.
-If you’re on budget we suggest cheaper sonic toothbrushes instead.
-Currently Megasonex is our toothbrush of choice but we’ll be testing more products so that may change soon.
+If you’re on a budget we suggest cheaper sonic toothbrushes instead.
+Currently, Megasonex is our toothbrush of choice but we’ll be testing more products so that may change soon.

 Disclaimer: as Amazon Associates, we earn from purchases made using our affiliate links.

-This product review was last updated on January 10, 2021 and is still work in progress.
+This product review was last updated on August 15, 2022 and is still a work in progress.

 What is the best ultrasonic toothbrush?